 In 2003, Rinpoche attended teachings by His Holiness the XIV Dalai Lama in Dharamsala, India.
 During that visit, His Holiness told him that teachings of Padampa Sangye and Machik Labdron, especially the practices for the pacification of suffering, were precious and needed to be preserved.
 Recognizing Rinpoche as an eminent lineage holder of Shije and Chod, His Holiness asked him to establish a monastery, transmit these teachings to a new generation of practitioners, and preserve the Shije and Chod lineages for the benefit of all beings.

 On his return to Nepal, Rinpoche acquired and renovated an old monastery in Boudha near the Great Stupa.
-The monastery, called Pal Gyi Tingri Langkor Jangsem Kung Ling, opened in 2004 and is home to a growing group of monks being trained in the Shije, Chod, and the Longchen Nyingthig.
+The monastery, called Pal Gyi Tingri Langkor Jangsem Kung Ling, opened in 2004 and was home to a monastic community of monks trained in the Shije, Chod, and the Longchen Nyingthig.

-Alongside the monks, lay practitioners from all over the world come to study Chod, learn the yogic songs and dances of the tradition, and participate in daily practice.
-Twice each month, Rinpoche offers a Chod feast for the community and, as he has for years, holds a daily public audience that often attracts hundreds of people.
+Alongside the monks, lay practitioners from all over the world came to study Chod, learn the yogic songs and dances of the tradition, and participate in daily practice.
+Twice each month, Rinpoche offered a Chod feast for the community.
+He also held a daily public audience that attracted hundreds of people.

-Today, Lama Wangdu RInpoche is the Abbot of Pal Gyi Ling monastery and continues to serve as a healer and spiritual guide for countless people in Nepal and the United States.
-As one of the few remaining Tibetan lamas who trained and practiced in pre-occupied Tibet, he is also committed to preserving and transmitting the authentic and rare teachings he has received and brought to fruition through decades of practice.
+In 2018, Rinpoche retired as Abbot of Pal Gyi Ling monastery.
+Although he now spends much of his time in retreat, he continues to serve as a healer and spiritual guide for countless people in Nepal and the United States.
+As one of the few remaining Tibetan lamas who trained and practiced in pre-occupied Tibet, he is committed to preserving and transmitting the authentic and rare teachings he has received and brought to fruition through decades of practice.

 You can learn more about Lama Wangdu’s life in Tibet and Nepal by reading his autobiography, One Hundred Thousand Rays of the Sun.